minexew/minexew.github.io/_posts/2018-12-29-mascotcapsule.md

 comments: true
 ---

 About a year ago, I began to look into [adding emulation of MascotCapsule Micro3D API to freej2me](https://github.com/hex007/freej2me/issues/27).
 As it turns out, the API was only ever implemented in native code, the media formats used are undocumented, [the company](https://www.hicorp.co.jp/en/) pretends it never exited and so on -- nothing new in the world of emulation.
+We know what the API looks like, and can more or less guess how to re-implement it, but what has been a complete mystery are the proprietary media formats used to store models, textures and animations.

 Fortunately, I had [saved](https://github.com/minexew/MascotCapsule_Archaeology/tree/master/Docs_Resources_SDK) the vendor's public documentation and tools before they were removed from their website.
 This allowed some fuzzing of the converter, which ultimately proved insufficient, and IDA was brought in.

 {% include figure.html alt="M3DConverter from the SDK, as decompiled by IDA" src="2018-12-29-mascotcapsule/ida.png" caption="Yeah..." %}